 - Evaluating the systems and parts for the needs of the departments using ionizing radiation.

-It also advises the staff on radiation protections issues, and participates in scientific conferences.
+It also advises the staff on radiation protection issues and participates in scientific conferences, through its scientific work and papers.

 Especially for the: